bluet/obj-filter/README.md

 PRs welcome!
 If you use/like this module, please don't hesitate to give me a **Star**.
 I'll be happy whole day!

-_Hope this HOWTO can save your time, a tree, and a kitten._
+_Hope this module can save your time, a tree, and a kitten._